 What other drugs will affect oral cyanocobalamin?

-Other drugs may interact with cyanocobalamin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect cyanocobalamin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about cyanocobalamin

+- Cyanocobalamin injection

 - Cyanocobalamin nasal

-- Cyanocobalamin (b12) spray

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2023 Cerner Multum, Inc. Version: 5.04.
-Revision Date: 2013-10-02, 11:47:13 AM.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 8.01.